zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/advanced_configuration.md

 This file contains the documented properties, and example lines show the default values of these options.
 With these settings, you can configure the behavior of this module and improve the multi-tenant behavior of your application.
 For plain SAML authentication, it is best to leave this file unchanged.

+If you are using a custom URL, see [How Do I Get my SAML Metadata or CommunityCommons.GetApplicationUrl to Use the Custom URL?](/developerportal/deploy/custom-domains/#use-custom-url) in the *Custom Domains* documentation.

 ### Use a Certificate Issued by a Certificate Authority {#use-ca}

 By default the SAML SSO module will use self-signed certificates.
 It is, however, also possible to use certificates issued by a certificate authority (CA).